 Protecting a Legacy

-- Policy positions established and disseminated by CalTrout on Shasta Dam raise, feasibility of “trap and haul” method of salmonid re-introduction, and McCloud-Pit FERC hydroelectric re-licensing project.
+CalTrout has established and disseminated policy positions on Shasta Dam raise, the feasibility of “trap and haul” method of salmonid re-introduction, and the McCloud-Pit FERC hydroelectric re-licensing project.

-- Present cost-effective and feasible alternatives to National Marine Fisheries Service (NMFS) and Bureau of Reclamation (BOR) addressing Central Valley winter and spring-run Chinook salmonid recovery: direct existing state human and financial resources towards more cost-effective restoration efforts including floodplain restoration and central valley fish passage projects.
+In addition, we’ll work to present cost-effective and feasible alternatives to National Marine Fisheries Service (NMFS) and Bureau of Reclamation (BOR) addressing Central Valley winter and spring-run Chinook salmonid recovery.
+Our projects in the Central Valley exemplify that more cost-effective restoration and water management efforts can be implemented that benefit both fish and people.